linagora/linshare-core-tests/README.md

 `The path /home/user/workspace/linshare-core-tests/python3 (from --python=/home/user/workspace/linshare-core-tests/python3) does not exist`

 #### do this :
-Check if python3 is already install :
+Check if python3 is already installed :

 $ python3